Maclean's: History

-In 1919, the magazine moved from monthly to fortnightly publication and ran an exposé of the drug trade by Emily Murphy.
+In 1919, the magazine moved from monthly to fortnightly publication and ran an exposé by Emily Murphy of the drug trade.
 In 1925 the circulation of the magazine was 82,013 copies.
 Costain left the magazine to become a novelist and was replaced by J. Vernon Mackenzie who remained at the helm until 1926.
 During his tenure, Maclean's achieved national stature.

 After Mackenzie, H. Napier Moore became the new editor.
 An Englishman, he saw the magazine as an expression of Canada's role in the British Empire.
 Moore ultimately became a figurehead with the day-to-day running of the magazine falling to managing editor W. Arthur Irwin, a Canadian nationalist, who saw the magazine as an exercise in nation-building, giving it a mandate to promote national pride.
 Under Irwin's influence, the magazine's covers promoted Canadian scenery and imagery.
 The magazine also sponsored an annual short story contest on Canadian themes and acquired a sports department.
 Irwin was also responsible for orienting the magazine towards both small and big "L" Liberalism.

 During the Second World War, Maclean's ran an overseas edition for Canadian troops serving abroad.
 By the time of its final run in 1946, the "bantam" edition had a circulation of 800,000.
 Maclean's war coverage featured war photography by Yousuf Karsh, later an internationally acclaimed portrait photographer, and articles by war correspondents John Clare and Lionel Shapiro.

-Irwin officially replaced Moore as editor in 1945, and reoriented the magazine by building it around news features written by a new cadre of writers that included Pierre Berton, W. O. Mitchell, Scott Young, Ralph Allen, and Blair Fraser.
+Irwin officially replaced Moore as editor in 1945.
+He reoriented the magazine by building it around news features written by a new cadre of writers that included Pierre Berton, W. O. Mitchell, Scott Young, Ralph Allen, and Blair Fraser.

 Allen became editor upon Irwin's acceptance of a diplomatic posting in 1950.
 This era of the magazine was noted for its articles on the Canadian landscape and profiles of town and city life.
 The feature article, "Canada's North", by Pierre Berton, promoted a new national interest in the Arctic.
 Prominent writers during this period included Robert Fulford, Peter Gzowski, Peter C. Newman, Trent Frayne, June Callwood, McKenzie Porter, Robert Thomas Allen and Christina McCall.
 Exposés in the 1950s challenged the criminal justice system, explored LSD, and discussed artificial insemination.

 Maclean's published an editorial the day after the 1957 federal election announcing the predictable re-election of the St. Laurent Liberal Party.
 Written before the election results were known, Allen failed to anticipate the upset election of the Progressive Conservative Party under John Diefenbaker.